 Have You FALLen Behind?

 From the end of August until the New Year, retain consumers move into buying mode.
-It’s Back to School then, Black Friday and Christmas.
-If you are going to capture your customer’s loyalty with a new limited-time product launch, now is the time.
+It’s Back to School then, Black Friday, and Christmas.
+If you are going to capture your customer’s loyalty with limited-time offers now is the time.
 Start by doing your research (and kick your marketers off of the internet and into the streets).

 Get a fresh, risky idea.

 Work it hard.

-Then, keep the buzz rolling until your next promotion.
+Then, keep the limited-time offers rolling until your next promotion.